Can I Consolidate My Debt Before Applying For A Mortgage?

 Despite debt consolidation having a 'risky' reputation, there's no reason why a lender would look at this loan unfavourably.
 As long as you're consistently meeting your repayments in a timely fashion, consolidating your debt shouldn't have any effect on your eligibility for a mortgage.

 It could also boost your mortgage application by helping you pay off your debts faster.
-As a general rule, reducing debts helps to improve your eligibility for a mortgage.
+As a general rule, debt settlement helps to improve your eligibility for a mortgage.
 You should always try to diminish your debt as much as possible before making your application.

 The only time a debt consolidation loan will negatively impact your chances is if you're failing to make repayments.
 That's why, if you choose this product, you must select the right deal for you.
 You should not under any circumstances choose a debt consolidation loan you might struggle to pay for, as the consequences for missed payments can be very harsh, expensive, and have a long term impact on your credit score and future mortgage applications.